Connections: Birds Without Borders

 I don’t really have any other birds that I would like to see, although I welcome the opportunity to see a species that is new to me when it arises.

-I do get excited about seeing rose-breasted grosbeaks in spring and seeing black-capped chickadees year-round.
+I do get excited about seeing rose-breasted grosbeaks return in spring and seeing black-capped chickadees year-round.
 I did my thesis research on chickadees and learned a lot about them.
 I am amazed at how these small birds can survive our Wisconsin winters and how smart they are!

 Black-capped Chickadee